saadixl/Bangla-Quran-Ebook/README.md

 # Downloads
-- Download the `mobi` file from [here](https://github.com/saadixl/Bangla-Quran-Ebook/blob/main/dist/bangla-quran.mobi).
+- Download the Al-Quran Bangla Translation epub file from [here](https://github.com/saadixl/Bangla-Quran-Ebook/blob/main/dist/Al-Quran%20Bangla%20Translation.epub).
-- Download the `epub` file from [here](https://github.com/saadixl/Bangla-Quran-Ebook/blob/main/dist/bangla-quran.epub).
+- Download the Al-Quran English Translation epub file from [here](https://github.com/saadixl/Bangla-Quran-Ebook/blob/main/dist/Al-Quran%20English%20Translation.epub).

 # Why this project exists?
 I failed to find a Bangla Quran Ebook which can be read with Kindle properly.
 There are some PDFs available but not what I am looking for.
 That's why I have decided to start creating a Bangla Quran eBook which can be read in Kindle properly.